 To Cut to the Chase – Real Estate

 Given the lackluster performance of the equity markets and other all-season investment favorites, disposable income is not exactly spoiled for choice when it comes to profitable investment avenues today.
 Real estate is, at the present, a very viable and attractive bet for long-term investors if they can read the market signs that favor the Real Estate sector.

 No other Indian industry is as heavily incentivized as housing – the Government of India has a critical political target to meet in its Housing for All by 2022 promise.
 Only recently, even more, the impetus was provided to the real sector when the National Housing Bank pumped Rs.
 10,000 Cr. into the housing finance companies.
 This is expected to ease out the liquidity crisis of the NBFCs.

 For investors who believe in the time-tested adage ‘invest at the lower end of the growth curve and sell at the top’, the timing is perfect now for investing in Indian real estate.

 About the author:

 Shajai Jacob is CEO – GCC (Middle East) at ANAROCK Property Consultants.
-With over 19 years’ experience, he has helped build some of India’s best-known brands.
-He has marketing and sales expertise in the Real Estate, Banking & Financial Services, Travel & Aviation, FMCG and Retail consulting verticals.
-Prior to joining ANAROCK, Shajai was attached to several prominent organisations such as an international property consultancy, YES BANK, Kingfisher Airlines, Hindustan Unilever and Barista Coffee.
+With over 19 years of experience, he has helped build some of India’s best-known brands.
+He has marketing and sales expertise in the Real Estate, Banking & Financial Services, Travel & Aviation, FMCG, and Retail consulting verticals.
+Prior to joining ANAROCK, Shajai was attached to several prominent organizations such as an international property consultancy, YES BANK, Kingfisher Airlines, Hindustan Unilever, and Barista Coffee.